wikimedia/mediawiki-extensions-SocialProfile/UserRelationship/README.txt

 =======================

 This assumes you have copied all the neccessary files into /extensions/UserRelationship.

+If you are installing all extensions part of SocialProfile, there is no need to follow the instructions below.

 Please change any path references if you have installed the foler elsewhere